takaya1337/takaya1337.github.io/htb/en/irked/index.md

 ### Steg is for Steganography
 The password above **is not** the password for SSH.

 If you read the sentence very very very carefully, there is a word that seems out of place.
-What does "elite steg" has anything to do with anything?
+What does "elite steg" have to do with anything?
 Not to mention the password looks like a modified Konami Code.
 Everything seems misleading.

 At times like these, it's alright to check the **[forums](https://forum.hackthebox.eu/discussion/1278/irked/p4)** for a hint or two :)